pablogmorales/mydocker/Readme.txt

 # for root user and mysql admin user.

-1 - Make sure you have docker-io installed, if you are using ubuntu 16.04 add the follwing
+1 - Make sure you have docker-ce installed, if you are using ubuntu 16.04 add the following
     line to /etc/apt/sources.list
     deb [arch=amd64] https://download.docker.com/linux/ubuntu xenial stable

-    Then update the repo:
+    Then update the repos:
     apt-get update

     Install Docker-CE Community Edition